This article was co-authored by Ozlem Bozyurt, Florent Andrillon, Marianne Boust and Piotr Kowalczyk.

 Even though the market is still in the development stage and V2G technology is not yet rolled out, actors have already started to work on several projects and trials at different scales.
 A mature ecosystem of start-ups has developed around V2X solutions, generating interest from automakers and utilities.
 The acquisition of eMotorWerks by Enel and the purchase by Renault of 25% of Jedlix are cases in point.

 Figure 1 Overview of potential value proposals around V2X

 In France, PSA, Direct Energie, Enel, Nuvve, and Proxiserve, together with the Technical University of Denmark have launched the GridMotion project with the aim of evaluating savings achieved by real-life EV users who have implemented smart charging and discharging strategies.
 The GridMotion project goes one step further by testing bidirectional chargers and injecting electricity on the network depending on energy demand on two complementary types of users – EV private car owners and a fleet of 15 B2B EVs.

 OVO Energy launched VCharge, a system enabling Nissan Leaf owners to charge their EVs with the option of selling surplus power back to the electricity grid during periods of peak demand.
 VCharge will initially be available to 1,000 owners of the Nissan LEAF and e-NV200 during a two-year trial.

 50% of the experts interviewed believe that V2G has limited potential for private customers in the short term.
 Technology and, above all, regulatory and contractual issues will likely take a decade to be resolved before full-scale deployment.
 However, the other half believes that customers are on the way to developing new mobility and charging habits and will adapt these mobility use cases much faster than expected.
 Hence, the massive adoption of V2X should only be a matter of years.

-Please contact us for the full version of the article.
+Please contact us for the detailed and longest version of the article.